bologer/anycomment.io/readme.txt

 > We record information about only when social network allows us to have it.

 == Changelog ==

-= 0.0.35 =
+= 0.0.35 – 20.07.2018 =

-*Important note:*
+> **Important note:**
-Plugin was completely rewritten to React.
+> Plugin was completely rewritten to React.
 It was required as on the very early stage it already had a lot of JS code, partly merged woith HTML).
-Logic behind plugin stays the same, we even added a few improvements and fixes, hope you like the change.
+> Logic behind plugin stays the same, we even added a few improvements and fixes, hope you like the change.

 * Post author now has "Author" badge in comments section, #45
 * All assets are now minified (css, js) = faster load time
 * Fixed issue when long texts were overflowing maximum with of the comment
 * Now possible to see number of likes per comment (`/wp-admin/edit-comments.php`) & user (`/wp-admin/users.php`), #43
 * Now all setting option have visually better control options and directly integrated into dashboard tabs (pages are still available, no worries), #38

+= 0.0.33 – 16.07.2018 =
+* Fixed problem with array syntax support on PHP version 5.5, #49
+* Fixed possible XSS in the comment

 = 0.0.32 – 10.07.2018 =
 * introducing comment likes, #35